 Art teaches my kids to trust themselves, to problem-solve, and to discover who they are before the world tells them who they need to be.

-Marwen Parent
+—Marwen Parent

 Dear Friends,

-And yet, inside Marwen each day, a different story of steadiness and joy unfolds.
 Our studios are places of welcome, safety, and practice.
 Places where belonging is intentional and creativity is valued.
-Where art is not enrichment, but essential—a way of building judgment, confidence, and agency.
-Read the full letter>
+Where art is not enrichment but essential—a way of building connection, confidence, and agency.
+One alum put it simply: “Marwen was the first place I felt free to create without judgment.
+It gave me tools, language, and a community that believed in me.
+That sentence holds much of what we do.
+Read the full letter here >

-Executive Director
+Akilah Halley, Executive Director

 Marwen Stories